 Of course, these efforts have also met with resistance as many hunters and anglers disagree with governments imposing what they see as overburdening restrictions on them.

 But the good news for anglers is that we can now buy lead-free sinkers, split shot, jig heads and so on!
-Today we have non-toxic fishing tackle alternatives (made from tungsten, stainless steel and other eco-friendly materials), from small and big internet tackle stores to popular big-box retailers such as Bass Pro Shops and Cabela’s.
+Today we have several good non-toxic fishing tackle alternatives (made from tungsten, stainless steel, and other eco-friendly materials), from small and big internet tackle stores to popular big-box retailers such as Bass Pro Shops and Cabela’s.

-6. Don’t Be a Rough – Go Easy on the Fish:
+6. Don’t Be Rough – Go Easy on the Fish:

 Being taken out of its natural environment is already stressful for the fish.
 Let’s not add to it by being rough or manhandling your catch.
 We’ve seen it all, from slinging the fish over the pier railing and slamming it to the ground to ripping out the hook from its mouth and to sticking fingers in the fish’s gills.